dgaydukov/cross-domain-iframe-integration/README.md

 ## Built With

-I use vanillaJs, because the point is to show integration problems1
+I use vanillaJs, because i want a project to be versatile, and not limited to any frontend frameworks.
+As a server i use node.js express

 ## Authors